Related Links

 7. Allow the plants to grow for 2–3 weeks.
 Observe the plants daily.
 Make notes of your observations in your lab notebook.

-8. Figure 2, below, shows an example of a tomato seedling that has developed a crown gall three weeks after stab innoculation with A. tumefaciens.
+8. Figure 2, shows an example of a tomato seedling that has developed a crown gall three weeks after stab innoculation with A. tumefaciens.

 Figure 2.
 Examples of crown galls developing on tomato seedlings three weeks after stab innoculation (arrows) with A. tumefaciens.
 (Deacon, Roberson and Isbister, date unknown)